training4developers/bootcamp_10162017/group-project.md

 - On each page, display a header which includes the team name and mascot picture.
 Also, include some kind of motivational team slogan statement in the header.

-- Elsewhere on the main page, dislay the team photo.
+- Elsewhere on the main page, display the team photo.

 - Concerning state, use Redux to manage application state, use React to manage form control state.
 Please use React-Redux to connect React and Redux, and use Redux-Thunk for handling asychronous operations.